Bloom filter: Algorithm description

 To add an element, feed it to each of the k hash functions to get k array positions.
 Set the bits at all these positions to 1.

-To query for an element (test whether it is in the set), feed it to each of the k hash functions to get k array positions.
+To test whether an element is in the set, feed it to each of the k hash functions to get k array positions.
 If any of the bits at these positions is 0, the element is definitely not in the set; if it were, then all the bits would have been set to 1 when it was inserted.
 If all are 1, then either the element is in the set, or the bits have by chance been set to 1 during the insertion of other elements, resulting in a false positive.
 In a simple Bloom filter, there is no way to distinguish between the two cases, but more advanced techniques can address this problem.